AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/define-a-business-case/budget-resources-in-business-case-use-scenario-planner.md

     >
     >

-1. (Optional) Click  `View in Scenario Planner` to open the plan that contains the initiative linked to the project.
+1. (Optional)&nbsp;Click&nbsp;**View in Scenario Planner** to open the plan that contains the initiative linked to the project.
 This opens the Scenario Planner in a new browser tab.
 1. (Optional) Update information on the initiative.
 For more information, see [Create and edit initiatives in the Adobe Workfront Scenario Planner](../../../scenario-planner/create-and-edit-initiatives.md).

    >[!NOTE]